 My dissertation examines the processes through which public managers can use communications to improve government’s legitimacy.
 In particular, I consider apologetic communications’ effects on police legitimacy among African Americans.
 Although government has considered apologizing for numerous other historical wrongdoings and some research identifies apologizing as a potentially legitimizing response to policing’s history, no research examines the causal effect of an apology on police legitimacy among African Americans.
 In an experiment, I inform participants of a hypothetical police controversy in a community then randomly assign participants to either read a story where the city’s police chief promises community policing policy or promises community policing policy and then apologizes for policing’s racist history.
 I find only suggestive evidence to support the hypothesis that apologizing improves attitudes above and beyond community policing alone.
 Many participants expressed a desire for policy implementation.
 An apology may work as a weak supplement, but policy implementation sustained over time will likely be necessary to improve police legitimacy among African Americans.

 My dissertation first considers policing’s history and its influence on policing’s legitimacy today.
 Historically, police departments have disproportionately enforced against African Americans in a pattern that continues into the current day.
 Literature review, interviews, and an empirical case study support the proposition that policing’s history is crucial for police legitimacy today.
 Improving policing’s legitimacy is important, as legitimacy is crucial for the co-production of lawfulness, for institutional accountability, and for police operations.
 A population that sees government as legitimate is easier to govern; and it is normatively better to govern.
-If apologizing for policing’s history could secure legitimacy among African Americans, it would be a boon for policing and society.

 Research suggests that apologizing may improve police legitimacy among African Americans because it taps into relational components of police-African American relationships.
 An apology is the only identified policing strategy that directly addresses policing’s history.
 There are examples of police apologizing for historical wrongdoing but no systematic testing of apology’s effects.
 However, some research into apology’s effects highlights that apologies might be interpreted as mere words that are not enough to address policing’s history.
 Furthermore, if racial inequity were to continue in a department that had apologized, its effects would likely dissipate.